"Photographic is a misnomer. I have an

 - Gillian Taylor from Star Trek IV claimed to have photographic memory, and was able to remember a conversation she overheard between Kirk and Spock, which made her question what they were really up to.

-- The movie version of Fahrenheit451 ends with the main character joining a society where everyone is able to memorize an entire book.
+- Fahrenheit451 ends with the main character joining a society where everyone is able to memorize an entire book.
 They have to destroy the books after memorizing them to destroy all evidence.

 - FBI investigator Will Graham, hero of Thomas Harris' novel and movie Red Dragon and the man who first captured Hannibal Lecter, is explicitly identified as having eidetic memory.
 Lecter also exhibits such abilities.